Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Geometric ergodicity of the MUCOGARCH volatility process

 \section{Geometric ergodicity of the MUCOGARCH volatility process $Y$}

-In Theorem \ref{statstelzer} the existence of a stationary distribution is shown, but neither the uniqueness nor that it is a limiting distribution.
-This is the subject of our main theorem.
-Furthermore, we can show, that the convergence in total variation is exponentially fast, therefore our volatility process is geometrically ergodic.
+In Theorem \cite[Theorem 4.5]{S2010} sufficient conditions for the existence of a stationary distribution for the volatility process $Y$ or $V$ (with certain moments finite) are shown, but neither the uniqueness of the stationary distribution nor that it is a limiting distribution are obtained.
+Our main theorem now gives sufficient conditions for geometric ergodicity and thereby for the existence of a unique stationary distribution to which the transition probabilities converge exponentially fast in total variation (and in stronger norms).

-\begin{theorem}[Geometric ergodicity] Let $Y$ be a MUCOGARCH volatility process with $\sigma(B) \subset (-\infty,0)+i\R$.
-Assume \begin{enumerate} \item[(i)] $Y$ is $\mu$-irreducible with the support of $\mu$ having non-empty interior and aperiodic, \item[(ii)] there exists a $p\in [1,\infty)$ such that